 In Free Running mode, a new conversion will be started immediately after the conversion completes, while ADSC remains high.
-For a summary of conversion times, see Table 22-1.
+For a summary of conversion times, see Table 22-1 on page 221.

 Figure 22-4.
 ADC Timing Diagram, First Conversion (Single Conversion Mode)